eoakley/artifacthelper/README.md

 * **Only works on 1080p resolution for now**

+### Optional - Building it yourself

+It is also possible to build your own installation if you are an adventurer.
+Instructions are on file "How to build.txt".

 ## How to use

 After installation, simply launch the program via the start menu shortcut whenever you are going to draft.

+When you are on a draft card selection screen click the "Launch Overlay" button and then switch back to your game.

 If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless window** mode).

+Whenever you want to see the stats of the cards on display just click the "Scan Cards".
+After you finished the draft close the overlay window (click on the X on the top-right corner)

 ## How does it work